 The market size of cross-border payments

 Business-to-business cross-border payments alone were worth $1,000 billion in 2021.
 Experts estimate that the market could reach $2,515 billion by 2030.
-Commentators on the projected market share of cross-border payments all tend to place a major emphasis on the potential for FinTech creations to surpass bank-to-bank transactions.
+Commentators on the projected market share of cross-border payments all tend to emphasise the potential for FinTech creations to surpass bank-to-bank transactions.
 Technology holds the key to reduced costs and timescales.

 The impact of blockchain on cross-border payments

-SWIFT revolutionised cross-border payments back in the day, by enabling financial institutions to collaborate and allow an easier passage of money between nations.
+SWIFT revolutionised cross-border payments back in the day by enabling financial institutions to collaborate and allowing an easier passage of money between nations.
 In 2022, this method was shown to be out of date.

 Once the preserve of cryptocurrencies, the benefits of blockchain technology have not been lost on financial institutions.
-For starters, blockchain dramatically reduces the number of middlemen and digital ‘handshakes’ that need to be made for a transaction to go through successfully.
+For starters, blockchain dramatically reduces the number of middlemen and digital ‘handshakes’ needed for a transaction to go through successfully.
 Payments made through blockchain technology are safer and quicker than those made with SWIFT and can be validated by the technology even before the money has been transferred.

 FinTech remains one of the most exciting industries out there.
 Find out more with our post on Why work in FinTech?
 6 reasons to come and join the party.